Does your pop up display booth need a few signs?

 She sells smaller prints that are beautiful but, because they are smaller, they might not be immediately noticeable from a distance or in a crowd.
 This massive sign can't be missed, and people who love it will be drawn to her booth.

 Check out the huge photo in the back of this next booth.
-Not only does it set the stage for the furniture displayed in the booth so you can imagine it in your own home, it also shows off some of this woodworker's less portable work.
-If some of your work isn't portable, consider having a huge, beautiful photo of the work made to hang in your booth.
+Not only does it set the stage for the furniture displayed in the booth, so you can imagine it in your own home, it also shows off some of this woodworker's less portable work.
+If it's not possible to bring some of your work to a show, consider having a huge, beautiful photo of the work made to hang in your booth.
 Likewise, if you're trying to recreate a specific environment in your space, a large image could help set the scene.

-If you're wondering why there are hula hoops in the top of the craft tent, some craft professionals use them at outdoor shows to prevent leaks during rain.
-They pull the fabric of the canopy top tighter, which prevents water from pooling at the top of the tent.
+If you're wondering why there are hula hoops in the top of the craft tent, some craft professionals use them at outdoor shows to prevent leaks when it rains.
+They pull the fabric of the canopy top tighter, which prevents water from pooling too much at the top of the tent.
 At this show, vendors enjoyed a gorgeous, sunny, rain-free weekend, but many of the booths had hula hoops (some people use pool noodles instead) set up just in case it rained.

 Next up, we have two sides of the same booth.
 On the left, you'll see a huge sign with information about this vendor's products.
 It contains a lot of information, but it's written in short lines that are easy to read at a glance.
 Words and phrases like "locally sourced," "organic," and "gluten free" quickly communicate to customers what is special about these products.

 On the right, you'll see some smaller signs in the same booth that reinforce the values expressed in this business.
 Phrases like "know thy farmer" encourage shoppers who value small batch, locally sourced products like these.